-1. Does the proposed amendment involve a significant increase in the probability or consequences of an accident previously evaluated?
+Criterion 1.
+Does the proposed amendment involve a significant increase in the probability or consequences of an accident previously evaluated?

-The proposed amendment incorporates a new requirement in the FOL [facility operating license] to implement and maintain a Cyber Security Plan as part of Energy Northwest's overall program for physical protection of CGS [Columbia Generating Station].
-Inclusion of the CGS Cyber Security Plan in the FOL itself does not involve any modifications to any safety-related structures, systems or components (SSCs).
-Rather, the CGS Cyber Security Plan describes how the requirements of 10 CFR 73.54 are to be implemented to identify, evaluate, and mitigate cyber attacks up to and including the design basis cyber attack threat, thereby achieving high assurance that CGS's digital computer and communications systems and networks are protected from cyber attacks.
-The CGS Cyber Security Plan will not alter previously evaluated Final Safety Analysis Report (FSAR) design basis accident analysis assumptions, add any accident initiators, or affect the function of the plant safety-related SSCs as to how they are operated, maintained, modified, tested, or inspected.
+The proposed amendment incorporates a new requirement in the Facility Operating License (FOL) to implement and maintain a Cyber Security Plan as part of the facility's overall program for physical protection.
+Inclusion of the Cyber Security Plan in the FOL itself does not involve any modifications to the safety-related structures, systems, or components (SSCs).
+Rather, the Cyber Security Plan describes how the requirements of 10 CFR 73.54 are to be implemented to identify, evaluate, and mitigate cyber attacks up to and including the design basis cyber attack threat, thereby achieving high assurance that the facility's digital computer and communications systems and networks are protected from cyber attacks.
+The addition of the Cyber Security Plan to the Physical Security Plan will not alter previously evaluated Updated Final Safety Analysis Report (UFSAR) design basis accident analysis assumptions, add any accident initiators, or affect the function of the plant safety-related SSCs as to how they are operated, maintained, modified, tested, or inspected.

-Therefore, the proposed change does not involve a significant increase in the probability or consequences of an accident previously evaluated.
+Therefore, it is concluded that this change does not involve a significant increase in the probability or consequences of an accident previously evaluated.

-2. Does the proposed amendment create the possibility of a new or different kind of accident from any accident previously analyzed?
+Criterion 2.
+Does the proposed amendment create the possibility of a new or different kind of accident from any accident previously evaluated?

-The proposed amendment provides assurance that safety-related SSCs are protected from cyber attacks.
-Implementation of 10 CFR 73.54 and the inclusion of a plan in the FOL do not result in the need for any new or different FSAR design basis accident analysis.
+This proposed amendment provides assurance that safety-related SSCs are protected from cyber attacks.
+Implementation of 10 CFR 73.54 and the inclusion of a plan in the FOL do not result in the need of any new or different FSAR [Final Safety Analysis Report] design basis accident analysis.
 It does not introduce new equipment that could create a new or different kind of accident, and no new equipment failure modes are created.
 As a result, no new accident scenarios, failure mechanisms, or limiting single failures are introduced as a result of this proposed amendment.

-Therefore, the proposed change does not create the possibility of a new or different kind of accident from any accident previously evaluated.
+Therefore, the proposed change does not create the possibility of a new or different kind of accident from any previously evaluated.

-3. Does the proposed amendment involve a significant reduction in a margin of safety?
-Response: No.
+Criterion 3.
+Does the proposed amendment involve a significant reduction in a margin of safety?